habeeb321/Common-Constants/docs/README.md

 * `nextScreen()`: A function that navigates to a new screen.
 * `screenReplacement()`: A function that replaces the current screen with a new screen.
 * `showSnackbar()`: A function that displays a snackbar.
+* `showCircularProgress()`: A function that displays a customized circular progress indicator.

 ## Constants